Joe2308/milestone-2-solanew-pv-systems/README.md

 The main aim of this website is to ultimately sell the supply and installation of bespoke designed solar photovoltaic systems to home owners across Ireland.
 I spent some time researching the annual solar radiation figures for all counties in Ireland and I also researched the efficiency of the leading solar panel brands.
 I turned this data into a very usefull tool for customers to see what annual savings they can make by installing solar energy.
 The data is based on accurate figures and gives accurate results that could also be used by other solar panel installation companies.
 I hope to develop this idea more in depth for an onsite app in future.

 The site layout is to be clean and simple with the use of hero images for each section, two column layout where appropriate, bootstrap cards and a clearly defined call to action to guide the user through a business funnel and ultimately to a conversion.
-For my user interactivity I have use simple Jquery funcitons such as changing the navbar color onscroll, adding a scroll to top button onscroll, showing and hiding content with event listeners, using the google maps API, send emails with email JS and my main interactive item is the solar savings calculator written in vanilla Javascript.
+For my user interactivity I have used simple Jquery functions such as changing the navbar color on scroll, adding a scroll to top button on scroll, showing and hiding content with event listeners, using the google maps API, sending emails with email JS and my main interactive item is the solar savings calculator written in vanilla Javascript.

 ## [View Live Project](https://joe2308.github.io/milestone-2-solanew-pv-systems/)
 ![SolaNew PV Systems](assets/images/screenshot.png)